breakin/snestistics/docs/tutorial-1.md

 The indicators in the comment are not perfect.
 They reflect the values encountered during our emulated session in snes9x.
 Maybe in a longer session this code will be called in other ways.
 If there is an uncertainty a star will be printed instead indicating that there was multiple choices.

+While we have no idea what this code does it seems that it access MMIO-mapped registers dealing with the joypad so it seems to access joypad data.

 Labels for jumps
 ----------------
 In our code snippet we have a jump in the form of a branch.